HomeSpan/HomeSpan/docs/Tutorials.md

 # HomeSpan Tutorials

 The HomeSpan library includes 16 tutorial sketches of increasing complexity that take you through all the functions and features of HomeSpan.
 The sketches are extensively annotated, and you'll even learn a lot about HomeKit itself by working through all the examples.
 If you've already loaded HomeSpan into your Arduino IDE, the tutorials will be found under *File → Examples → HomeSpan*.
 Each sketch is ready to be compiled and uploaded to your ESP32 device so you can see them in action.
 Alternatively, you can explore just the code within GitHub by clicking on any of titles below.
 Note: you may want to first read through the [HomeSpan API Overview](Overview.md) before exploring the tutorials.
-They may make a lot more sense if you do!
+They will probably make a lot more sense if you do!

 ### Pairing HomeSpan with HomeKit